 Tandem skydiving and paragliding were pioneered here.
 The first commercial jetboat rides in the world were right here on the Kawarau River.
 Queenstown is the birthplace of New Zealand whitewater rafting, New Zealand’s first commercial ski resort and the home of the ski-plane.

 Here's a bucket list of adrenaline-pumping activities to test your limits in the home of adventure.

-NZONE Skydive were pioneers of New Zealand's first tandem skydive operation
+NZONE Skydive is New Zealand's first tandem skydive operation

 1. Do a Queenstown bungy jump, cliff jump, swing or skydive